decentraland/content-service/README.md

 1. Set (if it's not already set) your `GOPATH` environment variable, you can do this like: `GOPATH=/home/user/go`

+## Flags

+- `-local=true`: Use this flag to use local storage.
+- `-s3=true`: Use this flag to use S3 storage (your environment should be set accordingly).

 ## Running

 To run simply do `make run`.

-This will start an HTTP server using port 8000.
+This will start an HTTP server using port 8000 and using local storage.

 ## Testing